penrose/penrose/packages/docs-site/docs/ref/domain/predicates.md

 where

-- `predicate_name` is the name of the predicate, which can be referred to in the _substance_ and _style_ schemas; and
+- `predicate_name` is the name of the predicate, which can be referred to in the Substance and [Style] schemas; and
 - `argument_list` describes the types of objects that this predicate works with.
 We will go more into its details below.

 The arguments in `argument_list` contains the types of objects that this predicate accepts, separated by commas.
-Here is a _domain_ schema that contains a couple of type declarations and four different, valid, predicate declarations:
+Here is a Domain schema that contains a couple of type declarations and four different, valid, predicate declarations:

 ```domain
 type FirstType, SecondType